-While settling the life insurance claim, the insurance company will mandatorily call for certain documents such as Death certificate, Post mortem certificate, Identity proof, FIR and other relevant documents.
+While settling the life insurance policy claim, the insurance company will mandatorily call for certain documents such as Death certificate, Post mortem certificate, Identity proof, FIR and other relevant documents.
 These documents are to be submitted to the insurance company failing which the claim may be rejected by the insurance company.

 There can be certain terms and conditions which would not be specifically mentioned with examples but an overall meaning would be given in the policy copy.
 For instance self inflicted injury or hazardous activities are not covered under the life insurance policy.
 The complete list of these activities might not be printed on the policy copy but it of common sense for people to understand the activities which are treated as hazardous.
 If we take the example of death of policyholder due to bike race which is a hazardous activity is not covered under your life insurance policy.

-Another example of exclusion in the policy would be the death of the policyholder for Insurance claim amount which would be considered as the fraudulent activity.
+Another example of exclusion in the life insurance policy would be the death of the policyholder for Insurance claim amount which would be considered as the fraudulent activity.
 The policyholder may plan to get himself killed so that his family would get the claim amount; these kinds of cases are generally rejected by the insurance companies.

 The other terms and conditions might not be mentioned in the policy document line to line but might have used a common word, such terms and conditions are to be clearly understood by the policyholder before taking the life insurance policy.